nik01010/rBuildReleaseTest/README.md

 This package depends on specific environment variables being present.
 Below are basic instructions for setting up the variables.
 #### On local Windows machine:
 - Ensure there is a .Renviron file in the User's Home directory (e.g. C:\Users\YourUsername\Documents).
-- Add the below variables in the .Renviron file.
+- Add the below connection string variables in the .Renviron file.
 These will allow the package to connect to different MongoDb databases that have been configured, under different scenarios such as running production code or running tests.
 The Local and Unit Test connections are pointing to a localhost instance of MongoDb, which must already be installed on the machine running the code.
 ```R
 MONGO_CS_LOCAL = "mongodb://127.0.0.1:27017/"
 MONGO_CS_UNIT = "mongodb://127.0.0.1:27017/"